-- economic incentives for enterprises doing business in Italy in 2016.
+- economic incentives for enterprises doing business (and hiring new employees) in Italy.

-Moreover, the new laws give employers the option to determine in advance the maximum cost of a dismissal.
+Moreover, the laws approved in 2015 grant employers the option of determining in advance the maximum cost of a dismissal.

 Is there any general advice you would give in the employment area?